deciding/modern-cpp-tutorial/book/en-us/04-containers.md

 auto new_tuple = std::tuple_cat(get_student(1), std::move(t));
 ```

-You can immediately see how quickly you can traverse a tuple?
-But we just introduced how to index a `tuple` by a very number at runtime, then the traversal becomes simpler.
+How can you traverse a tuple.
+Since we just introduced how to index a `tuple` by a variable number at runtime, then the traversal becomes simpler.
 First, we need to know the length of a tuple, which can:

 ```cpp